freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### January 28, 2022
+1. This course will show you how to build your own video games using an open source JavaScript GameDev engine called GDevelop.
+You'll build a Mario Bros. platform game and an Asteroids space shooting game.
+You can publish your games to the web or to iPhone / Android.
+You don't need any previous programming experience.
+(1 hour YouTube course): https://www.freecodecamp.org/news/create-a-platformer-game-with-gdevelop/

+2. freeCodeCamp just published our first-ever AutoCAD course, taught by architect and Lund University lecturer Gediminas Kirdeikis.
+Computer Aided Design is a powerful tool for creating 3D models, most often in the field of architecture.
+(6 hour YouTube course): https://www.freecodecamp.org/news/learn-autocad-with-this-free-course/

+3. HTTP is a set of rules for how servers share resources on the web.
+In this tutorial, Camila will show you how to use the common HTTP methods – Get, Put, Post, Patch, and Delete – to coordinate servers and clients.
+(20 minute read): https://www.freecodecamp.org/news/http-request-methods-explained/

+4. Self-driving car prototypes rely heavily on Computer Vision for perceiving their surroundings.
+This Python Deep Learning course will explain how cars can "see" the road, and how they process this information using neural networks.
+(2 hour YouTube course): https://www.freecodecamp.org/news/perception-for-self-driving-cars-deep-learning-course/

+5. Learn how to use TypeScript with your React apps.
+This course will teach you about aliases, inheritance, reducers, React Hooks, and more – all while coding your own todo list app.
+(2 hour watch): https://www.freecodecamp.org/news/how-to-code-your-react-app-with-typescript/

+Quote of the Week: *"In the right context, a game is not just a vehicle for fun, but an exercise in self-determination and confidence."* — Sid Meier, game designer and creator of the Civilization game series

+### January 21, 2022
+1. freeCodeCamp just published an entire book on Arch Linux.
+If you want to get into the most customizable Linux distribution, this book will show you how to install it and season to taste. (free full-length handbook): https://www.freecodecamp.org/news/how-to-install-arch-linux/

+2. Build your own version of the Netflix website using Python Django and Tailwind CSS.
+You can code along at home and get some practice building APIs and tweaking user interfaces.
+(2 hour YouTube course): https://www.freecodecamp.org/news/create-a-netflix-clone-with-django-and-tailwind-css/

+3. Next.js is a React framework that describes itself as "unopinionated" and "batteries-included".
+It combines simple tools like Create React App with more advanced features.
+This tutorial will show you how to build a Next.js app.
+You'll learn about pages, routes, data requests, SEO considerations, and more.
+(20 minute read): https://www.freecodecamp.org/news/nextjs-tutorial/

+4. Kubernetes is a popular open-source DevOps tool.
+It can help automate the deployment, management, scaling, and networking of containers.
+This course will help you learn it so you can more easily deploy apps to production.
+(3 hour YouTube course): https://www.freecodecamp.org/news/learn-kubernetes-and-start-containerizing-your-applications/

+5. And if you want to get certified in Kubernetes, freeCodeCamp just published this guide to the official Certified Kubernetes Administrator Exam.
+This will help you decide whether the certification is worth the effort.
+Then it will cover all five modules in detail.
+It also includes a handy kubectl cheat sheet.
+(25 minute read): https://www.freecodecamp.org/news/certified-kubernetes-administrator-study-guide-cka/

+Quote of the Week: *"Linux only became possible because 20 years of operating system research was carefully studied, analyzed, discussed, and thrown away."* — Ingo Molnar, Prolific Linux Contributor from Hungary

 ### January 14, 2022
 1. React is a popular JavaScript front end development library.
 This course will teach you React for beginners.
 Learn about props, state, async functions, JSX, and more.
 Along the way, you'll build 8 real-world projects, and solve more than 140 interactive coding challenges.
 (12 hour YouTube course): https://www.freecodecamp.org/news/free-react-course-2022/